preterag/pipecdn/docs/REFERRAL_GUIDE.md

 ## Using a Referral Code

-When setting up a new Pipe PoP node, you can use a referral code to help both yourself and the referrer:
+When setting up a new pipe-pop, you can use a referral code to help both yourself and the referrer:

-1. After downloading the Pipe PoP binary, run:
+1. After downloading the pipe-pop binary, run:
    ```bash
    sudo ./bin/pipe-pop --signup-by-referral-route <REFERRAL_CODE>
    ```